maxwellmattryan/toefl-vocabulary/README.md

 ## Acknowledgments
 - This script was made in order to help a very close friend in studying for a TOEFL test.
-- It was my second attempt at web scraping while still being very practical and useful.
+- It was my second attempt at web scraping to help solidify those practices just a bit more

 Please do not hesitate to reach out should you have any questions.
 Thank you very much for reading !